 (d) releases any surety or other obligee wholly or in part from any liability.

-(2) Without limiting subsection (1) where, but for this subsection, the advice or consent of any person would be necessary to carry out any action authorized by this Act, that advice or consent is taken to have been given.
+(2) Without limiting subsection (1) where, but for this subsection, the advice or consent of any person would be necessary to carry out any action authorised by this Act, that advice or consent is taken to have been given.

 19. Service of documents